 Surgery can potentially cure gallbladder cancer, but all of the cancer must be removed.
 This is only an option when the cancer’s found early, before it’s spread to nearby organs and other parts of the body.

-Unfortunately, statistics from the ACS show only about 1 in 5 people get a diagnosis before the cancer has spread.
+Unfortunately, statistics from the ACS show only about

 Chemotherapy and radiation are often used to make sure all the cancer is gone after surgery.
 It’s also used to treat gallbladder cancer that can’t be removed.
 It can’t cure the cancer but can prolong life and treat symptoms.